 Genetics and heredity play an important part in a cat’s life.
 If as a kitten, there was plentiful food and water, indoor living, and veterinary care, a cat will be larger and healthier than a feral kitten whose mother was malnourished and unable to provide proper nutrition for the kittens.

-Indoor cats live much longer than feral, outdoor cats—no predators to avoid, good quality food, freshwater, and a family to call their own, extends a cat’s life.
-The average indoor cat lives twelve to fifteen years but with constantly improved veterinary care, twenty – and even more – can now be an attainable goal.
+Indoor cats live much longer than feral, outdoor cats—no predators to avoid, good quality food, fresh water, and a family to call their own, extend a cat’s life.
+The average indoor cat lives twelve to fifteen years but with constantly improved veterinary care, twenty and even more can now be an attainable goal.

 Feline Age vs. Human Age